Brighton Marathon Finish Line on a glorious day with bright blue sky

 Is there Park and Ride for the Brighton and Hove 10K?

-No, Park and Ride is not available for the 2025 Brighton and Hove 10K.
+No, Park and Ride is not available for Brighton and Hove 10K.

 Can participants in a wheelchair or similar assistive device be pushed around the course?